bioinfo-arctic/FSK2053/Spring_2026/Practical_Genetic_data_and_databases.md

 > 11. evalue expect value
 > 12. bitscore bit score

-Now you run the command and wait for it to finish.
-In the mean time look into a table in MS excel (sushisamples_metadata.xls) with what species you found in online blast version.
+Now we run the command and wait for it to finish.
+In the meantime, look into the excel table (sushisamples_metadata.xls) with what species you found in online blast version.

 Now we have output and let’s interpret the table output of BLAST.

 Add species names identified through standalone blast to the excel sheet.
 Compare it with the declared species name.
 How many (or in percentage) of the species match with the declared species name?
 At the same please visit: https://www.iucnredlist.org to find out the conservation status of the species you identified.
 Add that information to the table.